LeopardCheetah/Blue-Alliance-API/README.md

 # Blue-Alliance-API

-I try making an API for The Blue Alliance.
-This may be used for FRC 840.
+---

-This project is Powered by [The Blue Alliance](https://www.thebluealliance.com/)
+This project is Powered by [The Blue Alliance](https://www.thebluealliance.com/).

+---

+Use starter stuff folder for some basic templates, and archive is just code from past years.

+I use the files here for some analysis about the state of the FRC game.